-I adore veggie burgers and this one is packed with fiber, protein and fabulous thai flavors!
+These delicious plant-based burgers are packed with fiber, protein and fabulous Thai flavors!

 - 1 cup Bob's Red Mill gluten free oats ground into flour

 - 1 can black beans rinsed and drained

 - 2 tablespoons fresh lime juice

 - sliced tomato

 - red onion or sliced cabbage